rule

 Text 8

-Sûta said: "Thus having spoken he, the master of all knowledge, the controller of all the embodied and the great lord and shelter of the righteous, approached him.
+Sūta said: "Thus having spoken he, the master of all knowledge, the controller of all embodied souls and the shelter of the righteous ones, approached him.

-Sûta said: "Thus having spoken went he, the master of all knowledge, the controller of all the embodied and the great lord and shelter of the righteous, to him.
+Sūta said: "Thus having spoken he, the master of all knowledge, the controller of all the embodied and the great lord and shelter of the righteous, approached him.
 (Vedabase)

 Text 9

+Having arrested the functions of his mind, he [the sage] had neither knowledge of himself or the outer world, nor of the arrival of the two powers of control over the universe in person.

 He, having arrested the functions of his mind, had no knowledge of himself or the outer world, nor of the arrival of the two powers of control over the universe in person.

-He, having arrested the functions of his mind, had no knowledge, nor of himself or the outer world, nor of the arrival of the two powers of control over the universe in person.
 (Vedabase)

 Text 10